Movatterモバイル変換

 After the fall of the UCWF, Dunphy becomes the Demolition Man and teams up withCaptain America to investigate Power Broker, Inc. His costume is intentionally designed so the body of it is a duplicate ofDaredevil's first costume, and the hood is a knock-off ofWolverine's.[13][7]
 He successfully rescues Captain America fromKarl Malus and helps Captain America catch him.[16][17]
 Dunphy is captured by the Power Broker and is subjected to further treatments which augment his strength further but damage his heart.
 While under the influence of the stimulant, he goes mad and attacks Captain America.
 Dunphy suffers a heart attack, his second augmentation is reversed and he is hospitalized.[18]
 Dunphy then takes a step back from superhero activity to take over Captain America's hotline.[volume & issue needed]

-During theDark Reign storyline, D-Man is shown to be serving in the U.S. military in his civilian identity and covertly in his Demolition Man costume.
-For a while, he inspires several of his fellow soldiers to operate covertly in costumes as well, but he puts a stop to it out of concern for their military careers.
-He continues operating by himself.
-How he recovered from the brain damage/mental instability he had been suffering from is unknown at this point.[21]
+During theDark Reign storyline, D-Man is shown to be serving in the U.S. military in his civilian identity and covertly as Demolition Man.
+For a while, he inspires several of his fellow soldiers to operate covertly in costumes as well, but he puts a stop to it out of concern for their military careers.[21]

-A brainwashedHenry Peter Gyrich chooses him to become the newScourge of the Underworld.[26]
+A brainwashedHenry Peter Gyrich chooses Demolition Man to become the newScourge of the Underworld.[23]
 Captain America tracks down the new Scourge and the two engage in an intense fight.
 During the altercation, Captain America recognizes Demolition Man and pleads with him to stop fighting.
 Demolition Man accuses Captain America of making deals with villains and providing them with new lives instead of punishment, and he takes control of the brawl and Captain America's shield.
-As Demolition Man is about to strike the killing blow,Sharon Carter arrives on the scene and kills him.[27]
+As Demolition Man is about to strike the killing blow,Sharon Carter arrives and kills him.[24]

 After the eight-monthellipsis followingSecret Wars, Demolition Man is seen as one of the partners ofSam Wilson (now the new Captain America).
 It is not explained how he returned, but Sam simply remarks "he's a survivor".
-As part of theAll-New, All-Different Marvel event, Dennis started working for Captain America as a pilot, mechanic, technician, and field backup.
-Dennis also bought himself battle armor to "finally look cool".[29]
-He later returns to the UCWF for a special charity match against Battlestar, and the two men end up foiling an attempt to steal the money raised by the event.
-It is also revealed that he has a boyfriend,[30][31] later revealed to be named Chris.[32]
+As part of theAll-New, All-Different Marvel publishing line, Dennis started working for Captain America as a pilot, mechanic, technician, and field backup.[26]
+It is also revealed that he has a boyfriend,[27][28] later revealed to be named Chris.[29]

 Powers and abilities